Kenttleton/JS-library/README.md

 # JS-library
-Javascript Library of useful methods for doing math and data manipulation.
+Javascript Library of useful methods for doing math and data manipulation that the base functions do not cover.